Harshitapk/SQL_Project1/starting_with_data.md

 ---- It gives row_num to each visit of each visitor

-with visitinfo as(select v2productname,fullvisitorid ,
+WITH visitinfo as(SELECT v2productname,fullvisitorid ,
-row_number() over (partition by fullvisitorid) as row_num from all_sessions_clean),
+ROW_NUMBER() OVER (partition by fullvisitorid) as row_num from all_sessions_clean),

 ---- It counts row_num of each visitor

 visits as(
-select count(row_num)as CNT,fullvisitorid from visitinfo
+SELECT count(row_num)as CNT,fullvisitorid FROM visitinfo
-group by fullvisitorid
+GROUP BY fullvisitorid
 )

 ---- It tells about how many visitors visit certain no. of products

 SELECT COUNT(*) as "Number of visitors", CNT as "Number of Products" FROM visits    ---- It tells about how many visitors visit certain no. of products
 GROUP BY 2
-order by 1 desc
+ORDER BY 1 desc

 Answer: Around 13431 visitors visited only 1 product 13431	1